Gospel of Thomas: Representation of women

 Interpretations of the Gospel of Thomas's view of women vary widely, with some arguing that it is chauvinistic, while others view it as comparatively positive.

 Women disciples

 The Gospel of Thomas names six people who are close to Jesus and, of these, two are the women disciples Mary Magdalene and Salome.
 Professor Antti Marjanen suggests that their inclusion is significant and purposeful because of how few people are named.
 He argues that, in logio 61 and 21, their discussions with Jesus clarify the nature of discipleship.
 They are shown not as "ones who misunderstand, but as ones who do not quite understand enough."
-This is shown to be the case for all of the disciples and Marjanen states that "Mary Magdalene's or Salome's lack of understanding should not be overemphasized."
+This is demonstrated for all of the disciples and Marjanen states that "Mary Magdalene's or Salome's lack of understanding should not be overemphasized."

 Logion 114

 Simon Peter said to them, "Mary should leave us, for females are not worthy of the life."
 Jesus said, "Look, I am going to guide her in order to make her male, so that she too may become a living spirit resembling you males.
 For every female who makes herself male will enter the kingdom of heaven."